 These media sources have a slight to moderate liberal bias.
-They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor liberal causes.
-These sources are generally trustworthy for information, but may require further investigation.
+They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by appeals to emotion or stereotypes) to favor liberal causes.
+These sources are generally trustworthy for information but may require further investigation.
 See all Left-Center sources.

-Factual Reporting: VERY HIGH
+Factual Reporting: HIGH

-Founded in 1970, NPR (National Public Radio) is a nonprofit organization that produces and distributes news, talk, cultural programming, music and entertainment programs, including the premier news magazines Morning Edition and All Things Considered across broadcast and digital platforms.
+Founded in 1970, NPR (National Public Radio) is a nonprofit organization that produces and distributes news, talk, cultural programming, music, and entertainment programs, including the premier news magazines Morning Edition and All Things Considered across broadcast and digital platforms.
 NPR is based in Washington, D.C.

 NPR was established after President Lyndon B. Johnson signed the Public Broadcasting Act of 1967.
 The act created the Corporation for Public Broadcasting(CPB), the Public Broadcasting Service (PBS), and National Public Radio (NPR).

 The first program broadcast on NPR was live coverage of the U.S. Senate deliberations on the Vietnam War in April 1971.
 NPR has also won numerous awards since its launch.
 Currently, Jarl Mohn is the NPR CEO, and the Ombudsman/Public Editor is Elizabeth Jensen.
 A list of NPR’s Board of Directors can be found here.